politiCCCs/user-facing/README.md

 ## Cloning

-Since this repository uses git submodules, this will require
+Since this repository uses git submodules, this will require:

 ```shell
 git clone git@github.com:politiCCCs/user-facing.git --recurse-submodules # If you use SSH